stanford-crfm/levanter/docs/Blog-Post.md

 ## Released Models

 Along with the release of the code, we are releasing a few models trained using Levanter.
-These models are available on the [Hugging Face Hub](https://huggingface.co/stanford-crfm) and can be used with the Hugging Face Transformers library.
-We have more in development and will releae them as they become available.
+These models are available on the [Hugging Face Hub](https://huggingface.co/stanford-crfm) and can be used with the Hugging Face Transformers library, in Pytorch, Tensorflow, and JAX.
+We have more in development and will release them as they become available.

 - We are release a suite of music models trained on the [Lakh MIDI](https://colinraffel.com/projects/lmd/) corpus.
 The largest, 750M parameter one is available [here](https://huggingface.co/stanford-crfm/music-large-100k).
  Please see [John Thickstun](https://johnthickstun.com/)'s [blogpost](XXX) for more, and a cool demo page!